runtimejs/runtime/README.md

 The goal of this project is to design and implement a kernel that is optimized to run JavaScript applications.
 By providing environment for JavaScript code only, it is possible to rethink and improve overall kernel design.

-It's currently under development and does not include many essential features.
-If you want to contribute, your help is very welcome.
+It's currently under development, bleeding edge code branch is [libos](https://github.com/runtimejs/runtime/tree/libos).
+Contributions are welcome.

 You can use issues section to ask any questions or share your ideas https://github.com/runtimejs/runtime/issues